Beth Rodgers, Author

 – Focuses on all matters of grammar, spelling, and punctuation

 – Corrects style, syntax, and paragraph formatting issues

 – Helps the author finalize documents so that they are suitable for publishing

 For any and all of the services listed above, “track changes” and “create annotations” are used on the side of the document.
 For more information about any service (individually or in combination), please feel free to contact Beth Rodgers at email@example.com.
 Please see below for the price points for each individual or combined service.

 Prices are per word.
-Multiply word count to obtain final cost.
+Multiply word count by the amount next to the dollar sign to obtain final cost.